 Waymarking symbols are located at strategic points.
-These are designed to use in conjunction with the guide book rather than to be followed on their own.
+These are designed to use in conjunction with the written guidance notes, rather than to be followed on their own.
 They are occasional reference points to reassure pilgrims that they are still on track.

 Whatever your belief system, we hope there will be something life enhancing for anyone who embarks on this journey with an openness to what arises.